shweta25bai11470-pixel/student-attendance-system/README.md

 4)To eliminate duplicate marking for the same student on the same day

 5)To apply programming concepts learned in the course to solve a real-world problem

+This project is intended for:

+1)Schools

+2)Colleges

+3)Training institutes

+4)Small groups or workshops

+~It can be extended in the future with features like GUI, database integration, QR scanning, or biometric input.